Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 For large enough $n$, approximating the posterior using Metropolis within Gibbs thus also becomes intractable \citep{raftery2012fast}---the step-size is too small to efficiently explore the space given the complexity of computing the Metropolis-Hastings acceptance ratios.
 There have been multiple recent proposals that approximate the LPM likelihood \citep{raftery2012fast, rastelli2018computationally} to alleviate the computational burden of the accept-reject step.
 But as noted in the introduction, these approximations introduce non-vanishing bias in the subsequent inference.

-Our goal in this article is to avoid such bias completely by developing an MCMC algorithm that outperforms Metropolis within Gibbs without sacrificing exactness of the sampler.
-To do so, we rely on a Monte Carlo algorithm known as Hamiltonian Monte Carlo (HMC).
-Recently, HMC has gained traction in the literature for fitting LPMs within large hierarchical models (e.g. \cite{salter2017latent} as implemented in Stan and \cite{linderman2016bayesian} directly).
-However, we are the first (to our knowledge) to both develop a HMC algorithm that is specifically tooled for inference in LPMs, as well as the first to quantify their superior performance to other algorithms in the literature.
+Our goal in this article is to avoid such bias completely by developing an MCMC algorithm that outperforms Metropolis within Gibbs without sacrificing exactness.
+To accomplish this, we use a Monte Carlo algorithm known as Hamiltonian Monte Carlo (HMC).